ChadCooper06/sql_heroes/pseudocode.md

 ---UPDATE---

-UPDATE the DB by adding something or changing something
+UPDATE the DB by adding something or changing something about what was created before

 ---DELETE---